rveciana/rveciana.github.io/src/pages/svelte/2024-10-30-svelte-rxjs.md

 ### Representing the data v0.3

 Now we want to represent the data.
-I more or less copied the company orderbook from the company.
+I more or less copied the company orderbook from the website.
 See both in action:

 <img src="/images/svelte/svelte5-rxjs/viz.gif" height="250px"/>
 <img src="/images/svelte/svelte5-rxjs/viz-original.gif" height="250px"/>